Alpinisme Nanga Parbat Tiphaine Dupérier

 Time to read 3 min

-Ski mountaineer, mountain guide and member of the Lagoped Family , Tiphaine Dupérier is not the type to collect summits, but rather aesthetic lines, strong experiences and human adventures.
-After two attempts on the slopes of the mythical Nanga Parbat in Pakistan, she sets off again with determination for a third expedition, from May 15 to mid-July 2025, accompanied by her climbing companions Boris and David , and of course her Lagoped equipment.
+Ski mountaineer, high mountain guide, and member of the Lagoped Family, Tiphaine Dupérier is not the type to collect summits, but rather aesthetic lines, strong experiences, and human adventures.
+After two attempts on the slopes of the legendary Nanga Parbat in Pakistan, she sets out with determination for a third expedition, from May 15 to mid-July 2025, accompanied by her climbing partners Boris and David, and of course her Lagoped equipment.

-With her, there is no quest for records : only the desire to live a clean, committed adventure, faithful to her values of sobriety and harmony with the mountain.
+With her, no quest for records: just the desire to live a clean, committed adventure, true to her values of sobriety and harmony with the mountain.

-Rupal side of Nanga Parbat via the Schell route, annotated by Tiphaine Dupérier
+Rupal face of Nanga Parbat via the Schell route, annotated by Tiphaine Dupérier

 The expedition to Nanga Parbat, between Nepal and Pakistan